-Presently in most of cities/ towns, the generated waste is collected without any source segregation.
-Though it is proposed to introduce source segregation, the experience all over the world indicates that it will need a decade before an effective source segregation is achieved.
+Presently in most of cities/ towns, the waste is collected without any source segregation.
+SWM Rules 2016 has given one year for implementation of segregation.
+The experience all over the world indicates that it will need a decade before effective source segregation is achieved.
 It is, therefore, desirable that all the MSW produced be first biologically processed and the non-biodegradable removed for disposal in a landfill along with drain silt and such other inorganic material.